 - Inability to handle voluminous queries during peak admission days leading to slow response

 - Intense competition among institutions and unfiltered information for students

 - Campus tours – that are not the same as before

 - Manual admission processes that require form submission, verification, and selection

 - Failure to provide a convincing response to financial aid and grants

-After brainstorming over these prevailing challenges and taking inspiration from the successful student engagement strategies from leading colleges, we came up with a 5-step plan that can accelerate enrollments in your college.
-More importantly, you can implement this plan in your existing admission process using Higher Education CRMs or Enrollment Management Platforms with minimum to zero effort.
+We brainstormed over these prevailing challenges.
+We took inspiration from the successful student engagement strategies from leading colleges.
+And we came up with a 5-step plan that can speed up enrollments in your college.
+You can implement this plan in your existing admission process using Higher Education CRMs with the least effort.